plylrnsdy/kawlar/examples/README.md

 Limit fetching pages rate at a host.

-## 5. Stop fetching and the recover
+## 5. Stop fetching and then recover

 Stop spider, save the state in `project.json`, and your can recover from `project.json`.